StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 {% hint style="warning" %} VPC FlowLogs support is currently experimental and is disabled by default. {% endhint %}

-A VPC configured to send Flow Logs to the `stackstate-logs-${AccountId}` S3 bucket.
-The agent requires the AWS default format for VPC Flow Logs, and expects data to be aggregated every 1 minute.
+A VPC configured to send flow logs to the `stackstate-logs-${AccountId}` S3 bucket.
+The agent requires the AWS default format for VPC FlowLogs, and expects data to be aggregated every 1 minute.

 If configuring FlowLogs using CloudFormation, the `stackstate-resources` template exports the ARN of the S3 bucket it creates, so this can be imported into your template.